 People really want to know what we call crappie fish y'all.
 Well, admittedly the word sac-a-lait is pretty fun to say.
 It also makes the fish sound instantly more appetizing don't you think?

-I can imagine a fancy restaurant in Salt Lake City serving up and overcharging for "Cajun Sac-a-lait" instead of "Cajun Crappie".
+We can imagine a fancy restaurant in Salt Lake City serving up and overcharging for "Cajun Sac-a-lait" instead of "Cajun Crappie".

 What Do Cajuns Speak?